cernanalysispreservation/analysis-preservation.cern.ch/docs/schema.md

 Similar to the subject, we provide a template and a context for the message of tha notification, as follows:

     "message": {
-      "template": "mail/message/message_published.html",
+      "template_file": "mail/message/questionnaire_message_published.html",
-      "ctx": {
+      "ctx": [{
-        "title": {
+        "name": "title",
         "type": "path",
         "path": "general_title"
-        },
-        "questionnaire_url": {
+      }, {
         "type": "method",
-          "method": "create_questionnaire_url"
+        "method": "submitter_mail"
+      }]
     }
-      }
-    }

 The same rules are being followed, with the exception that if no message is provided, then the notification will only contain a header with general information, and no specific info.
-The template should be added in the `cap.modules.mail.templates.mail.message` folder, and the custom functions in the `cap.modules.mail.custom.message.py` file
+The template file should be added in the `cap.modules.mail.templates.mail.message` folder, and the custom functions in the `cap.modules.mail.custom.message.py` file